graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/dataloader.md

 The decision about whether to use the `GetOrAddBatchLoader` or `GetOrAddCollectionBatchLoader` method should be based on whether each key can link to only one or to multiple values:

-- use `GetOrAddBatchLoader` for one-to-one relationships, i.e. when each key links to a single value; think for example of resolving the user who made an order: each order maps to one (and only one) user;
+- use `GetOrAddBatchLoader` for one-to-one or many-to-one relationships, i.e. when each key links to a single value; think for example of resolving the user who made an order: each order maps to one (and only one) user;
 - use `GetOrAddCollectionBatchLoader` for one-to-many or many-to-many relationships, i.e. when each key links to multiple values; think for example of resolving orders for a user: each user may map to (zero or) more orders.

-Note that, from a resolver's perspective, one-to-many and many-to-many relationships are exactly the same, since a resolver only sees one side of the relation.
-Think of orders and products.
+Note that what matters here is the cardinality of the relation as seen from the resolver's perspective.
+Think for example of orders and products.
 In theory, a product can appear in multiple orders and an order can contain multiple products, so this is a many-to-many relationship.
-However, a resolver for `Product.Orders` (or alternatively, `Order.Products`) will only need to care for the one-to-many side of the relation.
+However, a resolver for `Product.Orders` (or alternatively, `Order.Products`) will only need to care for the one-to-many side of the relation, and thus use the `GetOrAddBatchCollectionLoader`.

+The same applies to one-to-many (or many-to-one) relationships.
+A resolver on the "one" side of the relation will need to use `GetOrAddBatchCollectionLoader`, while a resolver on the "many" side will need to use `GetOrAddBatchLoader`.

 ## Examples